Ray Stark: Seven Arts Productions (with Eliot Hyman)

-In 1957 Ray Stark and Eliot Hyman founded Seven Arts Productions, an independent production company which made movies for release by other studios.
+In 1957 Ray Stark and Eliot Hyman founded Seven Arts Productions, an independent production company that made movies for release by other studios.
 Stark was head of production, in charge of buying film properties and supervising production, while Hyman was instrumental in forming deals and handling finances.
 West Side Story, Anatomy of a Murder, By Love Possessed, The Nun’s Story, and Night of the Iguana, were among some of the first works purchased by Stark with Seven Arts.
 However, Stark chose to produce The World of Suzie Wong first, a lesser-known play outside of Seven Arts.

 The World of Suzie Wong, which originally cast the lead from the Broadway production, France Nuyen, went on to star and mark the discovery of Chinese actress Nancy Kwan.
 Interpersonal complications with France Nuyen interfered with shooting, and Stark replaced her with newcomer Nancy Kwan, who was later nominated for a Golden Globe Best Actress in the role.

 Rastar Productions

 In 1966, Stark left Seven Arts to found his own production company, Rastar Productions.
 Rastar's first production was the film version of Funny Girl, starring Barbra Streisand.
-The company went on to produce many notable films from the 1970s to the early 2000s, including The Owl and the Pussycat (1970), The Way We Were (1973), Murder By Death (1976), The Goodbye Girl (1977), Seems Like Old Times (1980), Annie (1982), and Steel Magnolias (1989).
-In 1974, Rastar was acquired by Columbia Pictures, which included Rastar Productions, Rastar Pictures, Rastar Features, and Rastar Television.
+The company went on to produce many notable films from the 1970s to the early 2000s, including The Owl and the Pussycat (1970), The Way We Were (1973), Murder By Death (1976), The Goodbye Girl (1977), Seems Like Old Times (1980), Annie (1982), Steel Magnolias (1989), and Harriet the Spy (1996).
+In 1974, Rastar was acquired by Columbia Pictures, which included all Rastar property including the following Rastar property: Rastar Productions, Rastar Pictures, Rastar Features, and Rastar Television.
 Ray Stark then founded Rastar Films, later selling that to Columbia Pictures as well in 1980.

-Stark's final film was the 2000 TV movie, Alley Cats Strike! (as Rastar Television), which was co-produced by Walt Disney Television and aired on Disney Channel.
-Rastar was closed when Stark himself died in 2004 and was folded into Columbia Pictures.
+Stark's final film (as Rastar Television) was the 2000 TV movie Alley Cats Strike, which was co-produced by Walt Disney Television and aired on Disney Channel.
+Rastar was closed when Stark himself died in 2004 and all assets were folded into now Columbia Pictures.